 At NLP World we strive to get you the best, fully accredited certifications so that your certificate holds up internationally.
 We have made sure that the certification is valid in South Africa, the UK and The United States, so you are assured of the recognised qualifications that you want.
 With that in mind, we are accredited via AIP (USA), ANLP (UK), CPD (worldwide), Comensa (SA) and The Coaching Society (worldwide).

-Any trainer can, if they choose, go through a peer reviewed accreditation process, where they submit their training manuals and all other information relating to their course management and promotion to an independent ANLP Accreditation Panel for review.
+ANLP is an independent organisation that offers certification to all NLP trainers and is not affiliated with any specific training school.
+Any trainer can choose to go through a peer reviewed accreditation process that ANLP provides by submitting their training manuals as well as all other information relating to their course and promotion to the ANLP Accreditation Panel for review.